abhishekfdd/woocommerce-ajaxified-cart/README.txt

 1. Upload the `ajaxified-cart-woocommerce` folder to `/wp-content/plugins/`.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. (Optional) Visit Settings > General > Ajaxified Cart to enable variable product archive AJAX.
-4. Build assets (only if developing): `npm install && npm run build`.
+4. (Developers) Build assets if modifying JS: `npm install && npm run build`.

 == Frequently Asked Questions ==
 = Does it work with block / FSE themes like Twenty Twenty-Five? =